giorgiodaneri/EUMaster4HPC-Challenge/conjugate_gradients-main/test/testOMP/README.md

 make
 ```

-YOu can configure the execution parameters in the **runCG.sh** slurm batch script, particularly the `--cpus-per-task` parameter, which is the number of openMP threads.
+You can configure the execution parameters in the **runCG.sh** slurm batch script, particularly the `--cpus-per-task` parameter, which is the number of openMP threads.

 ``` sh
 #!/bin/bash -l